jon-jacky/Piety/piety/pmacs_script.md

     >>>> apm()

-Now the cursor returns to the *scratch.txt* widow.
-You can alternate *M-x*  and *apm()* commands to swtich between editing in the window and typing Python commands to *pysh*.
+Now the cursor returns to the *scratch.txt* widow, at the location  where you left it.
+You can  alternate *M-x*  and *apm()* commands to swtich between typing Python commands to *pysh* and editing text in the window.

 It is instructive to see how short you can make *ta.delay* -- how rapidly you can write messages in the timer window -- while still being able to edit